mbvgua/hermes/README.md

-# redux-your-mind
+# All about that state

-learn state-management using various tools
+Master the intricacies of state management using popular tools; including Ngrx, Signals and Rxjs.